amandazhuyilan/rusty-toaster-sim/README.md

 # `Rust`y Toaster Sim
-An autonomous vehicle software simulator in Rust, inspired by a toaster simulator idea.
+A simulated world written in Rust, inspired by a toaster simulator idea.

 ## Build
 cargo build